JLA/Avengers: Plot

 Various Justice League and Avengers members travel across the two universes and fight each other to retrieve the artifacts of power.
-A final battle for the Cosmic Cube takes place in the Marvel Universe’s Savage Land.
+A final battle for the Cosmic Cube takes place in the Marvel Universe's Savage Land.
 After a climactic back-and-forth battle, Quicksilver claims the Cosmic Cube.
 At that moment, Krona and the Grandmaster arrive on the scene, with the latter observing and commenting that the score is even at 6–6.
 Batman and Captain America — who together investigated the cause of the contest and discovered its true nature and stakes — arrive.
 Captain America purposely throws his shield and knocks the Cube from Quicksilver's hands, allowing Batman to catch it.
-With Captain America's forfeiture of the Cosmic Cube, the Grandmaster now announces the Justice League as the victors, with the final score now being 7–5.
+With Captain America's forfeiture of the Cosmic Cube, the Grandmaster announces the Justice League as the victors, with the final score being 7–5.
 Krona is unwilling to accept defeat, and attacks the Grandmaster, forcing the identity of Galactus from him.
 He then summons Galactus and tries to extract information about the origin of the universe.
 The Grandmaster uses the power of the artifacts and merges both universes together before Krona can tear Galactus apart.

 Reality is altered such that the Justice League and the Avengers are now longtime allies, regularly traveling between worlds to fight various threats.
 In addition, long-dead JLA members the Flash (Barry Allen) and Green Lantern (Hal Jordan) have reappeared.
-But the universes are incompatible with one another and begin destroying themselves and each other, with people switching between worlds.
-One side effect of this is that Superman and Captain America become paranoid, irritable, and short-tempered; their emotions flare to the point where they blame each other for everything that is happening (this is later explained as both heroes being too strongly synchronized to their native universes).
+The universes, however, are incompatible with one another and begin destroying themselves and each other, with people switching between worlds.
+One side effect of this is that Superman and Captain America become paranoid, irritable, and short-tempered; their emotions flare to the point where they blame each other for everything that is happening.
 The appearance of a spectral Krona helps the heroes remember some of the contest and they find out what is happening to their worlds.
 The Phantom Stranger appears to lead the heroes to the Grandmaster.